 Lecturer: Dr M.G.
-Kuhn
+Kuhn No. of lectures: 12

-Prerequisite courses: Operating Systems; Computer Networking; Programming in C; Unix Tools (recommended)
+Prerequisite courses: Operating Systems; Computer Networking; Programming in C; Unix Tools

 This course provides an overview of technical measures commonly used to enforce security policies, to protect networked and multi-user information systems against malicious user activity, mainly at the level of operating systems and network protocols.
 It also discusses common security concepts and pitfalls for application programmers and system architects, and strategies for exploiting and mitigating the resulting vulnerabilities.